A New Maximal Subgroup of $E_8$ in Characteristic $3$: An explicit construction of the maximal subgroup F4

 $h_{0010}(t) = h_{10000000}(t) h_{00010000}(t) h_{00001000}(t^2) h_{00000100}(t) h_{00000001}(t) $

 $h_{0001}(t) = h_{1000000}(t) h_{01000000}(t^4) h_{00100000}(t^3) h_{00010000}(t^5) h_{00001000}(t^3) h_{00000100}(t^2) h_{00000010}(t)$

+\begin{proof} It can be checked by hand that these elements satisfy Steinberg's relations (see \cite[Theorem~12.1.1]{Car89}) for a suitable choice of constants for Chevalley's commutator relations and that the corresponding elements of $\mathfrak{e}_8$ form a Chevalley basis for $\text{Lie}(\mb X)$, a Lie algebra of type $F_4$.
+Another check, which theoretically could be done by hand, shows that $\mb X$ acts on $\text{Lie}(\mb G)$ as $L_{\mb X}(1000)\oplus L_{\mb X}(0010)$, and so by Lemma \ref{l:itisF4} we see that $\mb X$ is a maximal subgroup of $\mb G$. \end{proof}

+\begin{rem} The proof of Proposition \ref{p:almostpres} provides another proof for the existence of a maximal subgroup of type $F_4$ in $\mb G$, which is at least in theory computer-free. \end{rem}

-\begin{rem}We note that the $24$-dimensional unipotent subgroup generated by the positive root elements of $F_4$ is contained in the $120$-dimensional unipotent subgroup generated by the positive roots of $E_8$.
-The given presentation has the slightly unfortunate property that the structure constants are not the same as those used in Magma, a standard choice.
-However, one can if one wishes rectify this by choosing a different base: let $\tilde{x}_{\alpha_1}(t) = x_{-0100}(t)$, $\tilde{x}_{\alpha_2}(t) = x_{-1242}(t)$, $\tilde{x}_{\alpha_3}(t) = x_{1232}(t)$, $\tilde{x}_{\alpha_4}(t) = x_{-0001}(t)$.
-Then we generate the same maximal subgroup $F_4$ but this time the structure constants do agree with those in Magma.\end{rem}
+\begin{rem} We note that the $24$-dimensional unipotent subgroup generated by the positive root elements of $F_4$ is contained in the $120$-dimensional unipotent subgroup generated by the positive roots of $\mb G$.
+The presentation alluded to in Proposition \ref{p:almostpres} has the slightly unfortunate property that the constants in Chevalley's commutator relations for this subgroup $F_4$ are not the same as those used in Magma, which are a somewhat standard choice.
+However, one can if one wishes rectify this by choosing a different basis: let $\tilde{x}_{\alpha_1}(t) = x_{-0100}(t)$, $\tilde{x}_{\alpha_2}(t) = x_{-1242}(t)$, $\tilde{x}_{\alpha_3}(t) = x_{1232}(t)$, $\tilde{x}_{\alpha_4}(t) = x_{-0001}(t)$.
+Then we generate the same maximal subgroup $F_4$ but this time the constants in the commutator relations do agree with those in Magma.\end{rem}